Leaky Gut Myth or Fact?

 Red Desert Clay - Will move into the bloodstream and cleanse all kinds of toxins from dead yeast, endotoxins (yeast bi-product), and other chemicals and pathogens which burden the immune system.

-Foods that will keep inflaming the gut are:
+Foods that may be inflammatory to the gut are:

 - any other food sensitivity or intolerance you might have.